 Are there any possible problems or complications?

-Valerian is considered to be relatively safe when used in recommended doses during 4 to 6 week periods.
+Valerian is considered to be relatively safe when used in recommended doses over a few weeks.
 However, some people may notice restlessness and heart palpitations, especially with long-term use of valerian.
-Long-term or excessive use is not advised because of possible side effects, which include headaches, blurred vision, heart palpitations, and nausea.
+Long-term or excessive use is not advised because of possible side effects, which include headaches, blurred vision, heart palpitations, itching, and nausea.
 A few people become excitable and unable to sleep when they take valerian.
 Rarely, liver damage has been linked to valerian, although it is uncertain whether valerian, contaminants, or other herbs caused the damage.
 Those who take valerian should tell their doctors so that their liver function can be monitored.
-Allergic reactions may also be possible.
+Allergic reactions may also be possible..

-Valerian should not be taken with alcohol, antihistamines, muscle relaxants, sedatives, anti-seizure drugs, narcotics, or any drugs used in treatment of mental illnesses.
+Valerian should not be taken with alcohol, antihistamines, muscle relaxants, sedatives, anti-seizure drugs, narcotics, or any drugs used in treatment of mental illnesses because it might worsen drowsiness.
 People on cancer treatment medicines, anti-fungal drugs, allergy drugs, or medicines for high cholesterol should talk with their doctors or pharmacists about possible drug interactions before taking valerian.
 Because valerian may interact with anesthetics, people who are going to have surgery should not use valerian.
-However, suddenly stopping the herb has caused withdrawal symptoms in some people, so the dose of valerian should be tapered slowly, starting several weeks before surgery.
+However, suddenly stopping the herb has caused withdrawal symptoms in some people, so the dose of valerian should be tapered slowly, starting a few weeks before surgery.
 Always tell your doctor and pharmacist about any herbs you are taking.

 More information from your American Cancer Society

 The following information on complementary and alternative therapies may also be helpful to you.
 These materials may be found on our Web site (www.cancer.org) or ordered from our toll-free number (1-800-ACS-2345).

 The ACS Operational Statement on Complementary and Alternative Methods of Cancer Management